Sport on the Sunshine Coast: Media

 Local media regularly cover all four football codes and cricket.
 Win and Seven provide a coverage in half hour bulletins during the week.
-The local channel 9 provides an hour long bulletin every weeknight.

 The Sunshine Coast Daily does written coverage on Mondays and Fridays.

 Individuals provide their own coverage on their own websites and YouTube channels.

 Wikinews has previously provided coverage of the Sunshine Coast Rugby Union, Coastal Assassins Roller Derby and Sunshine Coast Cricket Association.